 - the really hard way, running the same queries you execute in production

-But as Brent makes clear, finding that your performance has dropped by X percent is only the start; you still have to figure out where the hit is coming from.
+But as Brent makes clear, monitoring your SQL server performance and finding that it has dropped by X percent is only the start; you still have to figure out where the hit is coming from.

 That means looking for trends in performance data over entire weeks and months, not over just the last few hours.